-The percentage of students achieving proficiency in math is 30-39% (which is approximately equal to the Colorado state average of 35%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 60-69% (which is higher than the Colorado state average of 47%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 30-39% (which is approximately equal to the Colorado state average of 33%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 40-49% (which is approximately equal to the Colorado state average of 47%) for the 2020-21 school year.

 Walsh Elementary School ranks among the top 20% of public schools in Colorado for:

-Walsh Elementary School's student population of 118 students has grown by 6% over five school years.
+Walsh Elementary School's student population of 104 students has declined by 6% over five school years.

-The teacher population of 9 teachers has stayed relatively flat over five school years.
+The teacher population of 11 teachers has grown by 22% over five school years.

 Total Classroom Teachers